Do you want to tell your life story? Here are ten tips to turn your life into fiction.

 10. Permission to publish

-Many of those who read and loved The Englishman asked me if I’d write a sequel.
+Many of those who read and loved The English Heart asked me if I’d write a sequel.
 I resisted the urge to do this for three years.
-Partly because I felt I’d told the story already, partly because I didn’t want to share any more of my life, and it didn’t seem right somehow.
+Partly because I felt I’d told my life story already, partly because I didn’t want to share any more, and it didn’t seem right somehow.

-This post was first published as part of Indie Author Fringe online conference organised by the Alliance of Independent Authors on the heels of the London Book Fair 2016.
+This post was first published as part of Indie Author Fringe online conference organized by the Alliance of Independent Authors on the heels of the London Book Fair 2016.

 Update: A New Book

-The Kindle version of Write Your Story: Turn Your Life into Fiction in 10 Easy Steps can now be pre-ordered at the special introductory price of $1.99!
+Write Your Story: Turn Your Life into Fiction in 10 Easy Steps is now out in ebook and paperback.
+Get your copy here.